 Avoid all of this drama.
 When you are leaving your doctor’s surgery after obtaining your certificate, stop at the receptionist’s desk and book your next appointment for the day before your certificate expires.
 Send your certificate straight to the insurer.
 By email is best, so that you have a record of it being sent, and you have a copy in your email account in case of any dispute.

 Hot tip #5 – The rehabilitation adviser does not have the right to attend all of your treatment appointments

-I frequently hear from my clients that the rehabilitation adviser appointed to manage their claim has been attending all of my client’s appointments with their doctors.
+I frequently hear from my clients that the rehabilitation adviser appointed to manage their work-related injury claim has been attending all of my client’s appointments with their doctors.
 I have been told by clients of rehabilitation advisers arguing with doctors, including treating surgeons, about their recommendations for treatment, or assessment of capacity for work, arranging treatment appointments for my client, changing my client’s appointment dates and times with their treating doctors to suit the adviser, and during those appointments aggressively insisting upon changes to my clients’ certificate of capacity.

 This is, frankly, outrageous behaviour.
 Your consultations with your treating doctors are private.
 Sometimes, depending on the type of injury you have sustained, you may need to remove your clothing for examination.
 Sometimes, you might want to discuss matters in a full, and frank manner, one on one with your doctor.
 That is your right.